Simple Method For a Beginner To Learn Guitar Seventh Chords Fast!

 Make sure to review the first part of beginner guitar chords before starting this lesson.

-If you did, let’s start.
+If you did, let’s start with:

 There’s a detailed explanation below and some exercises for you to download and implement these chords on, So when you play a song, you’re already armed with some experience with seventh chords.